RaviniKuruppu/Human-Resource-Management-System/README.md

 # Human Resource Management System 🌐💼

-Welcome to the Human Resource Management System!
-This project is designed using HTML, CSS, Node.js, JavaScript, Express, and MySQL to streamline HR-related tasks and enhance organizational efficiency.
+This is the HRM System for Jupiter Apparel company.
+The system is designed using HTML, CSS, Node.js, JavaScript, Express, and MySQL to streamline HR-related tasks and enhance organizational efficiency.

 ## Technologies Used
 - **HTML, CSS:** Fundamental technologies for building the structure and styling of the application.